Tzal3x/Network_Optimization_Thesis/README.md

 Before diving into a specific subject, it is required to understand the basic concepts of network optimization theory and to experiment with some hypothetical/artificial problem(s).

 ### Satelite-Stations problem:
-Let N satelites orbiting earth and M stations on the ground. xs denotes rate of information transmited by satelite s. +/-
+Let N satelites orbiting the earth and M stations on the planet's surface. xs denotes rate of information transmited by satelite s to another satelite or station.

 maximize U(Si)
 subject to: Kirchhoff law